susam/gitpr/README.md

     # Go to your fork on GitHub, switch to the topic branch, and
     # click *Compare & pull request*.

+Note: If you use 2FA with Github, you may see the error "remote: Invalid username or password" when pushing to origin.
+In this case, generate a [Personal Access Token][PAT] and re-attempt the command with the Personal Access Token in lieu of your password.

     # Keep your fork's main development branch updated with upstream's.
     git fetch upstream
     git checkout master